Resolution Dependence in Magnetohydrodynamic Simulations of Neutrino-Driven Core-Collapse Supernovae: Results

 We next consider the kick velocity of the newly born neutron star, which we plot in Figure~\ref{fig:NS_spin_kick} (right).
 Following \citet{Scheck2008}, we evaluate the kick indirectly from the momentum of the ejecta assuming angular momentum conservation since the innermost part of our grid is treated in spherical symmetry and does not allow the PNS to move freely.

 We estimate the kick velocity as,

 where $M$ is the total gravitational mass, although, similarly to our calculation of the angular momentum above, the difference between the baryonic and gravitational masses in these cases is small.
 Unsurprisingly, due to the weak explosion energy of this progenitor, we find relatively weak kick velocities for all our models.
 By the end of our simulation runs, the PNS of MRes10 has the highest kick velocity at 71\,km/s.
-Although MRes has a more powerful explosion, there is a more substantial kick on the PNS of MRes10 due to its more asymmetric explosion (see Figure~\ref{fig:2D_morph}).
+Although MRes has the more powerful explosion, Figure~\ref{fig:2D_morph} shows that MRes10 develops more asymmetric flow morphology.
+In MRes, the outflow appears very spherically symmetric, so that the momentum carried by the ejecta is more nearly balanced across opposite hemispheres.
+By contrast, MRes10 exhibits a more one-sided large-scale outflow structure at these early times, leading to less cancellation of the ejecta momentum and therefore a larger net kick of the proto-neutron star.
+This comparison emphasises that the kick is governed not simply by the overall explosion strength, but by the global asymmetry of the explosion.
+We note that in our set of models, the morphology of the explosion and the related PNS kick is a stochastic process, as we see no correlation to either resolution or magnetisation.

 The PNS kicks for our models are on the low end compared to pulsar observations \citep{hobbs_05}, however, the $E_\mathrm{expl}$ and $\mathbf{v}_\mathrm{kick}$ for all models are still growing.
 As has been shown by long-timescale CCSN simulations \citep{Burrows2024, Janka2025}, we require much longer simulations to make any conclusions on the final neutron star kicks and spin.